virtualidentityag/hydra/README.md

 Unfortunately docs are missing at the moment.
 Normally the steps required to install this bundle are:

-1. Download Hydra using composer (virtualidentity/hydra dev-master)
+1. Download Hydra using composer (virtualidentityag/hydra 0.1.0)
 2. Enable the Bundle in AppKernel.php
 3. Configure your application's security.yml
 4. Import the configuration in your config.yml (import hydra.yml)